Introduction

 Waiting until the final stages of the acquisition may create unnecessary pressure, especially in transactions involving multiple jurisdictions, international transfers of funds, powers of attorney or coordinated closings.

-For that reason, CPF enrollment is commonly treated as one of the first practical steps in structuring a Brazilian property acquisition.
+For that reason, CPF registration is commonly treated as one of the first practical steps in structuring a Brazilian property acquisition.

 Powers of Attorney and CPF Representation